YEAR-ROUND STAFF

 Putney, VT

-Havah started going to Kroka when she was 13 and loved every second of it.
-After graduating from the 2018 Winter Semester she went on to get a degree in outdoor education at Sterling College.
-Havah is excited to be back in this hardworking and loving community.
-Havah's Kroka specialities include singing, bike packing, and sniffing out seldom seen swimming holes.
-She is excited to be working her first Kroka Semester section in the fall of 2025.
+Havah started going to Kroka when she was 13.
+After graduating from the 2018 Winter Semester she went on to get a degree in outdoor education and ecology at Sterling College.
+Her Kroka specialities include singing, bike packing, and sniffing out seldom seen swimming holes, and she has brought those talents into her work as an assistant instructor on Kroka's semester programs in 2025 and 2026.

 Jennifer Case